robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ### Kick Open the Door
  - Draw a card from the door deck.
  - If it's a monster - fight it.
 Then your turn ends.
- - If it's a curse - it hits you.
+ - If it's a trap - it hits you.
 Then Look For Trouble or Loot the Room.
  - If it's any other card - put it in your hand.
 Look For Trouble or Loot the Room.

 ### Look For Trouble or Loot the Room